JohannesBuchner/autoemcee/README.rst

 Convergence is tested for each ensemble and for each parameter with the Geweke diagnostic.
 Additionally, across ensembles, the Gelman-Rubin r-hat is used.

-Can be run with MPI without modifying the code.
+Supports MPI, without requiring any modifications to your code (just run your script with mpiexec).

 .. image:: https://img.shields.io/pypi/v/autoemcee.svg
         :target: https://pypi.python.org/pypi/autoemcee